-If you’ve never made DIY Lotion Bars, you have to try this simple lotion bar recipe!
-Use them right in the shower for instant and lasting hydration.
+If you’ve never made DIY Lotion Bars, you have to try this simple shea butter and essential oil lotion bar recipe!
+You can use them right in the shower for instant and lasting hydration.

 The golden rule of body lotion application is to “apply immediately after shower to seal in moisture.”
 So you could safely say I’m a failure at lotion.
 I always have the best intentions of applying it when I get out of the shower, but in reality, it doesn’t happen very often.
 By the time I get out of the shower and I do my facial skin care, I’m rushing to get makeup and clothes on, and then the clothes are on, so another opportunity for moisturized skin has bitten the dust.

 I first discovered the idea of lotioning in the shower during a stroll through one of my favorite stores to stroll through, Lush.
 I found a thing called a lotion bar that you use in the shower.
 In the shower!
 I thought it would be a game changer, which it was, and it has definitely been a skin changer!
 After finishing your shower, you just grab the solid lotion bar and smooth it over the areas needing moisture.
 The lotion glides on, absorbing quickly and easily.
 Then simply pat dry.
 The scent and softness last all day like a champ.
 Genius, right?!